Blog

 Additionally, some studies suggest that “pre-operative circulating GDF15 levels may provide some insight into the capacity to recover physical function following total knee replacement surgery.”
 This points to the broader role of individual health factors in recovery.

 At MSK Doctors, Professor Paul Lee and his team provide expert, patient-focused care.
-With extensive clinical experience and respected roles at the Royal College of Surgeons of Edinburgh, Professor Lee and his team use proven techniques, including the use of uncemented implants which have shown excellent results.
+With extensive clinical experience, Professor Lee and his team use proven techniques.
 Their supportive environment can be a real source of reassurance throughout your recovery.

 Free non-medical discussion